DisCoTec/discotec.github.io/2024/registration.md

 * Access to all Coordination, DAIS, and FORTE sessions on Tuesday 18, Wednesday 19, and Thursday 20.
 * Lunch and two coffee breaks on Tuesday 18, Wednesday 19, and Thursday 20.
 * Free access to the online LNCS proceedings of Coordination, DAIS, and FORTE.
-* Excursion and Conference dinner on Wednesday 19.
+* Excursion and conference dinner on Wednesday 19.

-#### Registration to “Monday Workshop” includes:
+### Registration to “Monday Workshop” includes:
 * Access to the workshop DiDiT on Monday 17.
 * Lunch and two coffee breaks on Monday 17.
 * Welcome reception (at the House of Connections) on Monday 17.